TomekLeszczynski/Shadow-Boxing-App/README.md

       }
 ```

-### 'Utilizing the cloud platform for handling authentication and user data storage':
+### Utilizing the cloud platform for handling authentication and user data storage:

 High popularity, good quality documentation and numerous resources and tutorials led me to use the **Firebase** platform (https://firebase.google.com/).
 The project uses **Authentification**. **Firebase Storage** and **Firestore Database** products.
 The built-in authentification features combined with Pinia allowed me to easily create and save user accounts in the database, log in, reset passwords...